 The newest DGX reference architecture, the Dell EMC Isilon with NVIDIA DGX-1, is an integrated infrastructure offering that supposedly does just that.

-Sold through a joint channel, it supposedly gives customers a new approach for rapidly deploying AI at scale in the data centre.
+Sold through a joint channel, it supposedly gives customers a new approach for rapidly deploying AI at scale in the data center.

 The dramatic rise in AI compute deployments, often led by line-of-business leaders and accomplished within silos, has led to AI infrastructure sprawl.